Interested in joining the HAVEN team? Please check out the left side of our home page for any openings. Thank you for your interest!

 Erica Aytes Coyle, Development Coordinator

 Erica joined the staff of HAVEN in June 2012 after working in development at the Museum of the Rockies and Big Brothers Big Sisters of Gallatin County.
-She graduated from MSU with her bachelor’s degree in English Literature and Spanish, and more recently with her Master’s in Public Administration.
+She graduated from MSU with her bachelor’s degree in English Literature and Spanish, and her Master’s in Public Administration.
 She enjoys all the outdoor pursuits Bozeman has to offer, and loves hiking and skiing with her husband and their dog.
 She is always open to discussing the effects of domestic violence on communities, and hopes the Gallatin Valley will continue to come together to support victims of domestic violence.

 Hettie Jans Wortelboer, Licensed Clinical Counselor